jwijffels/udpipe-spacy-comparison/README.md

 - It does this evaluation for French (UD_French-Sequoia treebank), Dutch (UD_Dutch treebank), Spanish (UD_Spanish-Ancora treebank), Portuguese (UD_Portuguese treebank), Italian (UD_Italian treebank) and English (UD_English treebank)
 - The udpipe and spacy models used for evaluation were trained on the same treebanks from www.universaldependencies.org except for English.
 For English the udpipe models are constructed on a different treebank (UD_English) than the model which was built by spacy (which was trained on the Ontonotes treebank).
 All models were trained on the training set of each of the respective treebanks, while evalution shown below is executed on the left out test set.
-- For the spacy models, we took the models currently available for download as in python -m spacy download es (spaCy Version: 2.0.5), these were build on version 2.0 of the UD treebanks.
+- For the spacy models, we took the models currently available for download as in python -m spacy download es` (spaCy Version: 2.0.7), these were build on version 2.0 of the UD treebanks.
 For the udpipe models, the official models provided by the udpipe authors which were trained on 2017-08-01 on version 2.0-test of the treebanks were used (models available at https://github.com/jwijffels/udpipe.models.ud.2.0).
 Except for English, for which we built a model on 2018-01-11 on the newest version 2.1 of the UD_English treebank (code for this is openly available at https://github.com/bnosac/udpipe.models.ud).
-- Code was run on 2018-02-07.
+- Code was run on 2018-02-11.
 Just run the R script udpipe-spacy-comparison.R if you want to reproduce this.
+Code run on a Ubuntu Linux machine with LANG nl_BE.UTF-8.

 Below the output is reported from the CONLL17 evaluation scripts for the udpipe and spacy models.
 The most used results are the one from AligndAcc which indicate Gold accuracies which means that if we know the tokenisation, how good would the parts-of-speech tagging, morphological feature tagging and dependency parsing be.